2023-24 Fellow: Ashley Bonds

 Favorite Food Education Standard: FES #1: Food Connects Us to Each Other.

-A Favorite Food Memory or Recipe:
+A Favorite Food Education Memory:

 23-24 Fellow Ashley Bonds